jimrthy/frereth-client/doc/architecture.md

 ##### status-chan

-Write something (anything, currently) to this core.async Channel to request a status report.
+Write your own core.async Channel to this core.async Channel to request a status report.
+That will be published back out over the Channel you supplied.

-###### status-out

-A write to status-chan will result in a status report written to this core.async channel.

-###### TODO

-Really should just wrap up that status request/response in a single synchronous function.

-Assuming I haven't done this already.

 #### Explanation